Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Q: CCM relation to other openshift components, such as SDN and storage?
 How a non-operational CCM will affect cluster health, which components will take a hit?
 A: A couple of components rely on CCM at different time of the cluster lifetime:
   - `kubelet` dependency requires removal of taints from newly created Nodes.

-- Load Balancer setup for `Service` resources is [supported](https://github.com/kubernetes/cloud-provider/blob/master/controllers/service/controller.go) by the CCM interface with the [LoadBalancer()](https://github.com/kubernetes/cloud-provider/blob/0dc0419ec04907f9deb6aa498cece84f10044726/cloud.go#L49] method.
-The [ingress-operator](https://github.com/openshift/cluster-ingress-operator) is affected by this.
-Any `Route` resource changes will not be configured while the `CCM` is down, and any request to provision an external access to the cluster will not be satisfied.
+  - CCMs manage `LoadBalancer` `Service` resources in all in-tree cloud implementations, except vSphere, so their creation will not be possible while the CCM is down.
+This will affect the [ingress-operator](https://github.com/openshift/cluster-ingress-operator).
+Cloud networking across `Nodes` is [disabled](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/8be94db9da523152af2268bd7f891fe089a424eb/bindata/v4.1.0/config/defaultconfig.yaml#L8-L9) by default for all clouds, so the routes will not be provisioned for the Node by the `CCM` (which is done by `Routes()` method in the interface), and so not required for SDN functionality.
   - Storage CSI migration will be required for OpenStack and vSphere providers

 Q: Should we reuse the existing cloud provider config or generate a new one?
 A: CCM config is backward compatible with the in-tree cloud provider.
 It means we can reuse it.